bazwilliams/openhomedevice/README.md

     Source() #returns the currently connected source as a dictionary Sources() #returns an array of source dictionaries with indices TrackInfo() #returns a track dictionary
+    Pins() #returns an array of pin dictionaries with indices
 ```

 ##### Source Response